Search

 • Sharing natural resources

-• Equity in services for them
+• Equity in services intended for them

 • Social and education (Meney, 2013 para.
 20)